 Please note, this is an advanced research workshop.
 Attendees will be expected to already be familiar with Boolean operators, truncation, parentheses, and phrase searching.

-Advanced Techniques for Searching Literature in the Life Sciences
+Advanced Techniques for Literature Searching in the Life Sciences

 Facilitator: Aneta Kwak